SETL-Framework/setl-examples/README.md

     .run()
 ```

-Before running the code, let's take a look at `IngestionFactory.scala`.
+Before running the code, let's take a look at `IngestionFactory`.

 ```
 class IngestionFactory extends Factory[DataFrame] with HasSparkSession {